Cocahuana/Cocahuana/README.md

 * Design and develop a Recipe Web App which includes: Search by coincidence, filters, sorts, pagination and it consumes Spoonacular API to bring recipes.
 Also, new Recipes can be written and published.

 * The App was debeloped using React, Redux and pure CSS for Front-end.
 Plus, it was developed with Node js, Express, PostgreSQL and Sequelize for Back-end.

+<h3>If you would like to know more about me, please feel free to get in touch 💬 with me by my email: ezequieldominguez11@gmail.com</h3>

 <!--
 **Cocahuana/cocahuana** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.